aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/pdfimagecolorspaceexportmode/_index.md

 ---
 title: PdfImageColorSpaceExportMode
+linktitle: PdfImageColorSpaceExportMode
 second_title: Aspose.Words for Java API Reference
-description: Specifies how the color space will be selected for the images in PDF document.
+description: Specifies how the color space will be selected for the images in PDF document in Java.
 type: docs
-weight: 460
+weight: 462
 url: /java/com.aspose.words/pdfimagecolorspaceexportmode/
 ---